eduzol/terraform-scripts/README.md

 ## Provisioners

 Provisioners execute scripts on a local or remote machine as part of resource creation or destruction.
-For instance, a provisioner can install a web server after creating a EC2 instance:
+For instance, a remote provisioner can install a web server after creating a EC2 instance:

 ```
 resource "aws_instance" "myec2" {